ilkkayli/Grid-Bot/README.md

 ## Setup Instructions
 Configure API keys for Binance in the bot’s environment.

 Adjust parameters in ```config.json``` settings file as needed.
 The file contains example runtime settings for two cryptocurrencies.
 Modify them as desired.
 You can modify the settings file at runtime; add or remove symbols and update their parameters.
+Note that changing the coin settings will result in the closure of any open positions and a grid reset.
 Refer to the ```config_doc.md``` file for detailed descriptions of the settings.

 Run the bot ```(main.py)``` on a compatible environment (e.g. ```Python3``` as a prerequisite).